RahulKumar36/CuraLink/README.md

 Cloud Storage: Seamless image handling for doctor profiles powered by Cloudinary.

-Payment Processing: Integrated and secure payment flows using Stripe and/or Razorpay.
+Payment Processing: Integrated and secure payment flows using Razorpay.

 🧰 Tech Stack
 The application is built using a modern and robust set of technologies to ensure scalability and performance.